-Smithfield is approximately 90 minutes from some of Maine’s greatest attractions including Bar Harbor, Camden, Boothbay, Acadia National Park, and Portland, allowing for some incredible day and overnight trips.
+Smithfield is approximately 90 minutes from some of Maine’s most celebrated attractions including Bar Harbor, Camden, Boothbay, Acadia National Park, and Portland, allowing for some incredible day and overnight trips.

 One of Maine’s largest cities, Waterville, is less than 10 minutes from camp.
 Home to Colby College, Waterville has two hospitals as well as hotels, restaurants, shopping, movie theaters, and Gifford’s, a decades-long Somerset favorite for mini golf and ice cream.